AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publishing-scalability-faq.md

 - it is automatically retried based on retry logic configured in the publishing service.
 - logs and error messages are captured in the backend for diagnostic purposes.
-- you can view failure status and retry publishing manually from the Map Console if needed.
+- you can view failure status and retry publishing manually from the Map console if needed.

 ## Can you monitor or track the progress of a publishing job?

-Yes, Experience Manager Guides provides real-time job status updates in the Presets tab of the Map Console, including:
+Yes, Experience Manager Guides provides real-time job status updates in the Presets tab of the Map console, including:

 - Job start and completion time
 - Current stage (zipping, dispatching, publishing, or uploading results)